RamdhanChoudhary/A-Simple-iOS-App-to-get-Address-from-Google-Map-Location-in-Swift/README.md

   pod 'GoogleMaps'
 end
 ```
-so you must open terminl, change path to poject
+so you must open Terminal on your mac machine, change path to poject

 ```python
 Cd <project path>